TAMS-Group/bio_ik/README.md

 new individuals are created by a set of mutation and recombination operators, resulting in good search-space exploration.

+See [3] and [4] for more details.
+See [5] and [6] for an in-depth explanation of an earlier and simpler implementation of an evolutionary approach for animating video game characters.

 ## Running the Self-Tests